firebase/firebase-js-sdk/docs-devsite/auth.passwordvalidationstatus.md

 ## PasswordValidationStatus.meetsMinPasswordLength

-Whether the password meets the minimum password length.
+Whether the password meets the minimum password length, or undefined if not required.

 <b>Signature:</b>